History of Jute

 First of all the ratio of land under jute cultivation to total cropped land in these districts in 1872 was 14%, 11%, 9%, 7%, 6%, and 5% respectively.
 Subsequently, jute cultivation spread to other districts.
 In 1914, leading districts in terms of the above ratio were Rangpur (28 %,) Bogra (25%), Tipperary (Comilla, 24%), Pabna (21%), Dhaka (18%), Faridpur (16%), Hughli (West Bengal, 13%), Rajshahi (11%), Jessore (10%), Nadia (10%), and Dinajpur (7%).

 After the end of the First World War in 1918, the world demand for raw jute decreased.
 This harmed the area under jute cultivation.
 The situation worsened for jute cultivation during the Great Depression of 1929-33.
 The prices sank so low that jute growing became unprofitable.
 As a result, peasants greatly reduced their area under jute cultivation.
 By 1939, economic recovery took place.
 The breaking out of the Second World War caused an increase in the demand for jute and between 1939 and 1945; peasants put more areas under jute cultivation.
+History of Jute

 Under its location in East Pakistan, the jute industry in the public sector became the property of Bangladesh after independence in 1971.
 Pakistani mill owners (about 68% of the total loom strength) left the country, leaving the industry in disarray.
 Abandoned jute mills were subject to heavy looting.
 The new government of Bangladesh had to take up the responsibility of rebuilding the industry.

 At one stage the number of jute mills under the jurisdiction of BJMC went up to 78.
 BJMC had to revive the industry from a ruined position.
 Immediately after liberation, it became very difficult to solve the problem of financial hardship of the jute industry because financial institutions were not working well.
 The short supply of spares, labor unrest, wastage in production, etc. shook the industry severely.
+History of Jute

 As a result jute industry of Bangladesh, the first two years after liberation was the period of reorganization.
 The government offered a cash subsidy to the industry, which amounted to Tk 200 million annually.
 Thanks to this policy and periodic devaluation of the currency, Bangladesh could retain its position as a prime exporter of jute goods in the dollar areas of export.

 By December 1979, BJMC had 77 jute mills, two carpet backing mills, and two spare parts producing units.
 In June 1981, BJMC had 74 mills under its administration.
 These mills had about 165,000 workers and 27,000 managerial and office staff.
+History of Jute

 Denationalization of jute mills started in July 1982.
 The valuation process and settlement of other organizational matters relating to handing over of the mills took a long time.
 Among the jute mills owned by BJMC, 46 had satisfactory financial performance in 1982-83, when their profit before contribution to the national exchequer was about Tk 240 million.